 - Melora: It is a soft spot on the skull where the skull does not close fully.

 Their skeletal system is weak and thin.
 Avoid letting your Chihuahua to do high impact exercises.
 These conditions (Melora and Patellar luxation) are easy to control with regular health checkups.
-They require a lot of attention and care towards their health.
+They require a lot of attention and care.

-My “Chi” is adorable; no matter how noisy he is at home.
-I cannot live without him, nor can any of my family members live without him either.
+My Chi is adorable; no matter how noisy he is at home.
+I cannot live without him, nor can any of my family members.